🎄 Christmas sale Up to 63% Off

 Going From Beginner to Pro#

-I've been through it myself, from the early days of spending hours DJing in my room alone, to playing at parties, to getting a full-time residency and playing at some of the largest clubs in the UK.
+I’ve been through it myself - from those early days of spending hours mixing in my room alone, to playing at house parties, and eventually landing a full-time residency at some of the biggest clubs in the UK.
+It’s not easy, and I can’t promise success, but if you follow these steps, you’ll have a solid path to take you from the bedroom to getting your name out there as a DJ.

 Your Goals as a DJ#